AuroraLeafa/notes-app/README.md

 ### My first app built using react.
 ### This app was used as my submission at Dicoding's course.

+## The app is already deployed at Github Pages, (https://auroraleafa.github.io/notes-app/)[click here to see it in action]

 ## Getting Started with Create React App